A Guide on Enterprise Software Development

 Therefore, when opting for a cloud solution, you get all the benefits of a traditional hosted solution, but with added flexibility and scalability.

-Case in point: Our client, a global agro-industrial company, approached Infopulse for expert knowledge on building complex data warehouses and cloud solutions in the cloud.
+Case in point: Our client, a global agro-industrial company, approached Infopulse for expert knowledge on building complex data warehouses and cloud solutions.
 As part of our client's digital transformation, we implemented a Microsoft Azure-based Cloud Data Warehouse.
-As a result, our client was able to accelerate its digital transformation by consolidating its most important data into a single cloud data warehouse, integrating additional ERP systems beyond the already present 1C and SAP systems, and reducing the time it took to implement these changes.
+As a result, our client accelerated its digital transformation by consolidating its most important data into a single cloud data warehouse, integrating additional ERP systems beyond the already present 1C and SAP systems, and reducing the time it took to implement these changes.

 3. Security by Design